Code-Institute-Submissions/boshea5--Time-Talks-Code-Institute-Project-1-HTML-CSS/README.md

 [Back to top](<#contents>)
 # Features

 Time Talks site is set up to be an informative C.T.A to drive subscribtions to its webinar.
 It is also easy to use with a clear intention.
-It contains regular navigation functions that most users will be aware of the navigation bar and contact form.
-The overall feel of the website is intended to be warm and contrasting in style and feel to our partner stores websites.
+It contains regular navigation functions that most users will be aware of like the navigation bar and contact form.
+The overall feel of the website is intended to be warm and contrasting in style and feel to our partner stores websites to make sure the user knows they are on an independent site.

 ## Existing Features
   * ### Navigation Menu